OfficeDev/office-js-docs-reference/docs/requirement-sets/excel/excel-api-requirement-sets.md

 ## Requirement set availability

 Excel add-ins run across multiple versions of Office, including Office 2016 or later on Windows, and Office on the web, Mac, and iPad.
-The following table lists the Excel requirement sets, the Office client applications that support each requirement set, and the **minimum** builds or versions for those applications
+The following table lists the Excel requirement sets, the Office client applications that support each requirement set, and the **minimum** builds or versions for those applications.

 > [!NOTE]
 > To use APIs in any of the numbered requirement sets or `ExcelApiOnline`, you should reference the **production** library on the [Office.js content delivery network (CDN)](https://appsforoffice.microsoft.com/lib/1/hosted/office.js).
 >
 > For information about using preview APIs, see the [Excel JavaScript preview APIs](excel-preview-apis.md) article.

-TODO: Update the VL column!!!!

 | Requirement set | Office on Windows<br>(subscription) | Office on Windows<br>(retail perpetual Office 2016 or later) | Office on Windows<br>(volume-licensed perpetual) | Office on Mac | Office on iPad | Office on the web |
 |:-----|:-----|:-----|:-----|:-----|:-----|:-----|